 If you click on any BOS events, it will give you a detail view containing all the relevant gig info as well as a link to the event’s Individual Booking View on BOS.
 Remember what this looks like as we’ll come back to it later.

-If you would hover your mouse over “Back On Stage” in “My Calendar” on the left hand column, you will see the “3 dots icon” that will give you the option to customize the calendar.
+Hover your mouse over “Back On Stage” item in the “My Calendars” list on the left hand column and you will see the “3 dots icon” that will give you the option to customize the calendar.
 Click it, then click “Settings and sharing”.

 Scroll down to near the bottom and you will find “Integrate Calendar” options.
 Copy “Secret address in iCal format”.

 Now go to iCal, under File >> New Calendar Subscription